maria-alexandru/2048/README.md

 	- **Configure automatic move**
 		- The seconds of inactivity are stored in a variable which can be changed by the player.
 It has a value from 1 to 99 if the option is on and -1 if the option is turned off.
+It is initially set to five seconds.